projectcapsule/capsule/docs/operator/references.md

 Permissions are controlled by RBAC.

 ### spec.nodeSelector
-Field `nodeSelector` specify the label to control the placement of pods on a given pool of worker nodes:
+Field `nodeSelector` specifies the label to control the placement of pods on a given pool of worker nodes:

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1